ra667-n/web102_prework/README.md

 Submitted by: **Roheemat Adebiyi**

 **Seaworthy** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+The website serves as a comprehensive platform to showcase detailed information about the various games they have successfully funded.

 Time spent: **15** hours spent in total